-Best time to visit Acadia National Park
+Best Time to Visit Acadia National Park

 This is a matter of personal preference, although the most popular time to visit Acadia is surely the summer.
-Fall is also quite popular due to the change of color in the trees, and is considered the best time to visit due to the summer crowds being gone.
+Fall is also quite popular due to the change of color in the trees and is considered the best time to visit Acadia due to the summer crowds being gone.
 Spring can be rainy in Acadia, therefore if you plan to go, be sure to bring waterproof gear.

 What to Pack on a National Parks Trip?

+If you enjoyed this post, please consider subscribing to my site – DQ Family Travel.
+I send monthly emails about my latest posts which include places we have visited and travel tips.
 Please follow me on Facebook and Twitter for post updates and travel advice.
 If you would like to see daily travel pictures of where we have traveled, follow me on Instagram.
 If you would like a place to keep all of these travel posts organized, consider using Pinterest and following my boards.

 This post contains affiliate links.
 I make a small commission from any sale of a product linked to this post.
 DQ Family Travel is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees.
 Your price does not change when you click on these links, but it does provide me with a small commission.